aricooperdavis/coronasaurus_NERCHackathonTwo_LearningFromLockdown/README.md

 This repository is coronasaurus's entry to NERC's [COVID-19 Hackathon 2: Recovery](https://digitalenvironment.org/home/covid-19-digital-sprint-hackathons/covid-19-hackathon-2-recovery/).

 # Executive Summary
+<b>The Covid 19 pandemic and subsequent lockdown effected every person and household in the United Kingdom.
+Work, social habits, family relationships, lesuire activities, in fact, absolutly everything was altered and these dramatic changes had an major impact on the economy, environment and society as a whole.
+By examining these changes, as captured by publically availible data, trends and lessons were looked for which could be used to help tackle the even greater looming crisis of Climate Change.
+Whilst there will be may parts to the solution, the thread looked at by Team Coronasaurus was a changing working patterns to embrace more home working which achieved a reduction in UK CO2 emmissions by XX %.</b>

 ## Introduction
 The unprecedented global response to the COVID-19 pandemic has resulted in huge population behavioural changes; from the cessation of travel to a transition to remote working.
 We don't often see changes of this magnitude, which offers researchers the unique opportunity to evaluate the impact of lockdown measures.